bagustris/disertasi-ser/s3_note.md

 - what is semantic primitive?
 - what is prosodic feature?
 - what is lexicon?
-- spectral feature: feautures based on/extracted from spectrum
+- spectral feature: features based on/extracted from spectrum
 - normalization: normalize the waveform (divided by biggest amplitude)
 - what is para and non-linguistic
 - SVM classifier (vs Fuzzy??)